-Nathan Littauer requested a VDA adjustment to compensate it for a decrease in inpatient discharges during FY 2011 and, at that time, calculated that it is due a VDA payment of \$3,908,531 for FY 2011.4 On May 27, 2016, the Medicare Contractor agreed that Nathan Littauer qualified for a VDA and calculated the FY 2011 VDA payment to be \$1,091,330.5 On June 20, 2016, Nathan Littauer requested a reconsideration of the Medicare Contractor's initial VDA calculation on the basis that the methodology was inconsistent with the regulations.6 On July 11, 2016, the Medicare Contractor "affirmed its previous calculation and denied the Provider's request for an additional VDA payment."
+Nathan Littauer requested a VDA adjustment to compensate it for a decrease in inpatient discharges during FY 2012 and, at that time, calculated that it is due a VDA payment of \$3,978,979.4 On August 24, 2016, the Medicare Contractor agreed Nathan Littauer qualified for a VDA and calculated the FY 2012 VDA payment to be \$961,624.5 On September 27, 2016, Nathan Littauer requested a reconsideration of the VDA payment, indicating that the "MAC applied the current year fixed cost percentage to the lower of the current year cost or the prior year updated cost, rather than to the current year cost."
+On October 4, 2016, the MAC, in its response to Nathan Littauer's reconsideration request, agreed that "the current year cost should have been used when applying the fixed cost percentage . . . and approved an additional VDA payment of \$531,829 [for a combined VDA payment of \$1,493,453 for FY 2012]."
 As it still disagreed with the Medicare Contractor's final VDA payment calculation, Nathan Littauer timely appealed the Medicare Contractor's final decision and met all jurisdictional requirements for a hearing before the Board.